-Each of the proposals requires the affirmative vote of the holders of a majority of shares present in person or represented by proxy at the Annual Meeting.
-Holders who abstain will be considered present at the Annual Meeting for quorum purposes, but their votes will not be counted as affirmative votes.
-Abstaining, therefore, will have the practical effect of voting against each proposal because the affirmative vote of a majority of the shares present at the Annual Meeting and entitled to vote with respect to these matters is required to approve each proposal.
-A "broker non-vote" occurs when a bank, broker, or other holder of record holding shares for a beneficial owner does not vote on a particular proposal because that holder does not have discretionary voting power for that particular item and has not received instructions from the beneficial owner.
-"Broker non-votes" are counted for the purpose of determining whether quorum exists.
+Holders of common stock who abstain will be considered present at the Annual Meeting for quorum purposes, but their votes will not be counted as affirmative votes.
+Abstaining, therefore, will have the practical effect of voting against the Proposal because the affirmative vote of a majority of the shares present at the Annual Meeting and entitled to vote with respect to these matters is required to approve such proposal.
+A "broker non-vote" occurs when a bank, broker, or other holder of record holding shares for a beneficial owner does not vote on the Proposal because that holder does not have discretionary voting power for that particular item and has not received instructions from the beneficial owner.
+"Broker non-votes" are counted for the purpose of determining whether a quorum exists.
 There is no cumulative voting for the election of directors.